DotMars/Game_of_life/README.md

 # Game_of_life

+# Description
-# A python implementation of the famous game of life by John Conway
+A python implementation of the famous game of life by John Conway